Ise Morssing: Biography

 Ise Morssing worked within several different fields in the visual arts including sculpture, landscapes paintings in watercolour and oil paint.
 She sculptured portraits and created with decorative reliefs for several buildings, some designed by her husband Gunnar Morssing.
-Amongst her work is the 1912 entré to Karlavägen 11 with several wooden sculptures and a decorative magpie for the upper floor of the building.
+Among her work is the 1912 entré to Karlavägen 11 with several wooden sculptures and a decorative magpie for the upper floor of the building.

 Morssing had her own studio in Paris where she created stage costumes, including costumes for the artist Birgit Åkesson.
 In Stockholm she had her studio on the top floor of Strandvägen 3 where she along with a friend ran a croqui school.
-In 1953, she started the Marsyasteatern at Österlånggatan 13 at Gamla stan.
+In 1953, she started the Marsyasteatern at Österlånggatan 13 in Gamla stan.